panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 Check the [list of properties and methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/prototype#Properties) that plain object inherits from the prototype.
 Avoid defining custom properties with these names.

-For example, imagine a User Interface that manages some custom fields:
+For example, imagine a User Interface that manages some custom fields.
+The user can add a custom field by indicating the name and value:

 ![Custom fields User Interface](./images/custom-fields-2.png)